syncfusion-content/maui-docs/MAUI/CheckBox/Visual-Customization.md

 ## Customizing a shape

 The check box shape can be customized using the [`CornerRadius`] property.
-This property specifies the uniform radius value to the every corner of the check box.
+This property specifies a uniform radius value for every corner of the check box.

 {% tabs %}
 {% highlight xaml %}